ksetdekov/Docker_learing/01 IBM intro to containers/week 4/notes.md

 ## quiz

-1. Which of the following most accurately describes the relationship between Red Hat OpenShift and Kubernetes? - OpenShift is a tool in the Kubernetes that ecosystem that can be used in conjunction with Kubernetes to deploy cloud-native applications.
+1. Which of the following most accurately describes the relationship between Red Hat OpenShift and Kubernetes?  - OpenShift packages Kubernetes with additional tooling to make developers and administrators more successful.

 2. Which of the following are Red Hat OpenShift build triggers?
 Select the three that apply.  - image change, configuration change, webhook

 3. Which of the following are possible with Istio service mesh?
-Select the three that apply. - encrypt, setting policies, crating protocols for S2Service communication
+Select the three that apply. - encrypt, setting policies, and Routing traffic to two versions of a microservice

 4. Which of the following are types of operators available in OperatorHub?
-Select the three that apply. - community, red hat, custom controller
+Select the three that apply. - community, red hat, certified

 5. Image streams can point to images in which of the following locations.
-Select the four that apply. - kubernetes cluster, public ext registries, openshift internal registry, other image streams
+Select the four that apply. - Private external registries, public ext registries, openshift internal registry, other image streams

 6. What is the Istio service mesh NOT used for?
-Select all that apply. - Observe and monitor services
+Select all that apply. - Encrypt Kubernetes secrets

 7. Kubernetes is the sole project inhosted by the CNCF. - false